 LLT parameter Description Default When to change Dependency with other LLT tunable parameters reqhbtime This value specifies the time interval between two successive special heartbeat requests.
 See the timetoreqhb parameter for more information on special heartbeat requests.
-40 Veritas does not recommend to change this value Not applicable timetosendhb LLT sends out of timer context heartbeats to keep the node alive when LLT timer does not run at regular interval.
+40 Veritas recommends that you do not change this value.
+Not applicable timetosendhb LLT sends out of timer context heartbeats to keep the node alive when LLT timer does not run at regular interval.
 This option specifies the amount of time to wait before sending a heartbeat in case of timer not running.
 If this timer tunable is set to 0, the out of timer context heartbeating mechanism is disabled.
 200 Disable the out of timer context heart-beating mechanism by setting the value of this timer to 0 for planned replacement of faulty network cable /switch.
 In some circumstances, when the private networks links are very slow or nodes in the cluster are very busy, increase the value This timer value should not be more than peerinact timer value.
 Also, it should not be close to the peerinact timer value. sendhbcap This value specifies the maximum time for which LLT will send contiguous out of timer context heartbeats.
-18000 Veritas does not recommend this value.
+18000 Veritas recommends that you do not change this value.
 NA oos If the out-of-sequence timer has expired for a node, LLT sends an appropriate NAK to that node.
 LLT does not send a NAK as soon as it receives an oos packet.
 It waits for the oos timer value before sending the NAK.
 10 Do not change this value for performance reasons.
 Lowering the value can result in unnecessary retransmissions/negative acknowledgement traffic.
 You can increase the value of oos if the round trip time is large in the cluster (for example, campus cluster).
 Not applicable

-Table 21-4 LLT timer tunable parameters (continued)
+Table 21-3 LLT timer tunable parameters (continued)

 LLT parameter Description Default When to change Dependency with other LLT tunable parameters retrans LLT retransmits a packet if it does not receive its acknowledgement for this timer interval value.
 10 Do not change this value.
 Lowering the value can result in unnecessary retransmissions.
 Not applicable You can increase the value of retrans if the round trip time is large in the cluster (for example, campus cluster). service LLT calls its service routine (which delivers messages to LLT clients) after every service timer interval.
 100 Do not change this value for performance reasons.
 Not applicable arp LLT flushes stored address of peer nodes when this timer expires and relearns the addresses.
 0 This feature is disabled by default.
 Not applicable arpreq LLT sends an arp request when this timer expires to detect other peer nodes in the cluster.
 3000 Do not change this value for performance reasons.
-Not applicable
+Not applicable linkstable This value specifies the amount of time to wait before LLT processes the link-down event for any link of the local node.
+LLT receives link-down events from the operating system when you enable the faster detection of link failure.
+200 Increase this value in case of flaky links.
+This timer value should not be more than peerinact timer value.
+Also, it should not be close to the peerinact timer value.

-Table 21-4 LLT timer tunable parameters (continued)
+Table 21-3 LLT timer tunable parameters (continued)